ceford/cefjdemos-data-jdm-help/articles/en/templates/templates-customise-source.md

 ## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

 The Toolbar icons change with the action being taken.
 You may see:

 - **Save.** Saves the item and stays in the current screen.